 It is a phenomenon, that all of a sudden recording techniques are popular again that seamed to be dead (for good reasons).
 With the rise of 3D-Audio, 1st order Ambisonics recording techniques are in the game again and everything we learned about them in the last 40 years seems to be forgotten...

-Why didn't we like coincident techniques too much for certain applications, in particular for spatial recording?
-Yes, it's because they sounded boring in comparison with spaced techniques.
+Why didn't we like coincident techniques very much for certain applications, in particular for spatial recording?
+Yes, it's because they sounded boring in comparison to spaced techniques.
 The reason is simple: the signal was quite Mono, i.e. the signal separation was poor.
 Now, as we're adding one more dimension to the stereo sound field, this is even more disadavantageous.

 Good old Stereo with the laws of level and time differences can be much better than 1st order Ambisonics, because it creates sufficient signal separation which can enable a proper imaging and a wonderful spatial quality.